by Cat, May 2009 (Photo and tart by Cat)

 - Prepare pastry; roll and fit into pie shell.
 Or press yogurt-spelt crust into quiche pan.

-- Custard: Warm milk and sugar (if using) in small saucepan.
+- Custard: Warm milk and sugar (if using – I use stevia mixed with yolks) in small saucepan.
 Beat yolks with flour and stevia (if using); if too thick to mix thoroughly, add some of the egg white until it softens and mixes well.

-- Whisk warmed milk into the yolk/flour mis, about ¼ cup at a time, to ensure the mix is not clumpy (this is a change from my original version, which stirred the yolk mix into the milk)
+- Whisk warmed milk into the yolk/flour mix, about ¼ cup at a time, to ensure the mix is not clumpy (this is a change from my original version, which stirred the yolk mix into the milk).
+This doesn’t mix well with a hand whisk – little clumps of the egg/flour mix remain; I recommend using an immersion blender.

 - Tarte: Arrange pears, cut-side down, in attractive design on top of the crust.
 Pour custard over.